sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 Which means both files are now staged and ready to be committed.

+---

+## But wait

 What if we forgot something in our changes to `requirements.txt` and want to modify it again?

 If we open and edit it and run the `git status` command again, we'll see something different

 ```bash
 On branch master